Welcome from the School Director

 It is my distinct honor to welcome you to the online home of the School of Music & Dance at Eastern Michigan University.

 With roots dating back to 1854, the School of Music & Dance strives to promote lifelong learning, to prepare students for professional careers in music or dance, and to advance the cultural life of the campus, community and beyond.
 Known nationally for its programs in Music Education and Music Therapy, the School also offers the Bachelor of Music in Performance, the Bachelor of Arts in Music, and a Music Minor.
 Dance students can pursue the Bachelor of Arts degree in Dance, or a Dance Minor.
-The School also offers the Master of Music degree with concentrations in performance, education, composition, conducting, and piano pedagogy.
+The School also offers the Master of Music degree with concentrations in performance, education, conducting, and piano pedagogy.

 Dr. Christopher Barrick